csusbdt/gems/README.md

 Note:

 The following videos are old.
-After recording these videos, I changed the database from MongoDB to PostreSQL.
+After recording these videos, I made the following changes:

+* I changed the database from MongoDB to PostreSQL.
-As a result, the code in db.js is completely different.
-All other aspects of the code are unchanged except that I renamed \_id to id and \_rev to rev.
+* I renamed \_id to id and \_rev to rev.
+* I removed the request.checkPassword function because it operates with a side effect.
+  I replaced class to this function with calls to request.getUserdoc and request.checkPassword.

 After recording these videos, I also fixed a bug in buy_gem.js and added test_old.sh under scripts to test this bug fix.